 Also note that the longer you take to engage with your new leads, the less engagement you will get from them.
 I am not talking about days, this drop could happen in a matter of hours, so act fast when you get leads!

 Close that sale or qualify them as a potential as quick as you can!

-Leave segment 2 leads in your emailing journey and keep working with them over time to help convert them from cold leads to warm leads.
+Leave segment 2 leads in your emailing journey.
+Keep working with them over time to help convert them from cold leads, to warm leads.